PDF2014/Topic-of-Love-rus/README.md

 <img src=https://i.imgur.com/WIdunXO.png>

 ### Intimacy
 Intimacy is a new stat (find it in the unit's statistics!) and need that units will actively try to maintain.
-Whether in the form of dating, copulating, kissing, etc, they will do what they can to feel loved!
+Whether in the form of socializing, following others, dating, copulating, kissing, etc, they will do what they can to feel loved!

 <img src=https://i.imgur.com/YUziNOm.png>